KyberNetwork/hackathon-bounties/README.md

 # Hackathon Bounties

-We are excited what projects will come out of ETHBerlin!
+We are excited to see what projects will come out of ETHDenver, the first ETH Global hackathon of the new decade!

 <!-- Table Of Contents-->
 [What is Kyber?](#what-is-kyber)<br>